demonico85/cleaving/docs/source/example.md

 jump SELF here
 ```

-   We refer to the [Lammps documentation](https://docs.lammps.org/change_box.html) for the exact explanation of the `change_box` command
+We refer to the [LAMMPS documentation](https://docs.lammps.org/change_box.html) for the exact explanation of the `change_box` command.

 ### Step 3

-In the last step we are removing the wells leaving free the newly created interfaces.
+In the last step we remove the wells leaving free the newly created interfaces.

-1. Copy the last dat file from the Step2 directory
+1. Copy the last dat file from the [Step 2](#step-2) directory

-2. Create the new directories `/out` and `/data`
+2. Create the new directories `out/` and `data/`

 3. Create the input file for the wells.
 The exact format is given in the description of the appropriate fix.
 Copy the file `fcc    fcc111-T01-wells.lmp` from the directory `/examples/lj_systems/`